JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/c_10_m_9_f0_200_spectrum.png", "Plot of the amplitude spectrum of an FM sound generated with carrier to modulator frequency ratio equal to ten to nine" %}
 _Figure {% increment figureId20250301  %}.
 Magnitude spectrum of an FM sound with $c:m=10:9$._

-Here, we can hear what happens when the small ratio requirement is neglected: although the ratio is rational, we have a sense of inhamonicity.
-The inhamonicity is caused by reflected partials: partials with negative frequencies that are being mirrored back onto the positive frequency axis.
+Here, we can hear what happens when the small ratio requirement is neglected: although the ratio is rational, we have a sense of inharmonicity.
+The inharmonicity is caused by reflected partials: partials with negative frequencies that are being mirrored back onto the positive frequency axis.
 Thus, the sound is not as clearly harmonic as in the previous examples with rational $R_f$.

-Key takeaway: if you want your FM sound to be harmonic, keep the carrier frequency to modulator frequency ratio rational and relatively small in numerator and denominator.
+**Key takeaway**: if you want your FM sound to be harmonic, keep the carrier frequency to modulator frequency ratio rational and relatively small in numerator and denominator.

 ### What’s the fundamental frequency (the pitch) in FM?